-This one is another bacterial disease that can spread from things like rats, possums, and other rodents, as well as wildfowl that stop in for a visit.
+This one is another bacterial illness that can spread from things like rats, possums, and other rodents and wildfowl that stop in for a visit.

 When the outbreak is serious, the first symptom you might run into is death.

-However, keep your eyes peeled for other symptoms of fowl cholera, that include fever, reduced appetite, heavy breathing, mucus from the mouth, diarrhea, and ruffled feathers.
+However, keep your eyes peeled for other symptoms of this disease, including fever, reduced appetite, heavy breathing, mucus from the mouth, diarrhea, and ruffled feathers.